Operate a Pool

 Pox Address: the BTC address to receive rewards

-Signer key: the public key of your signer (remember that this may be different than the address you are using to operate the pool, but this step is how you associate the two together)
+Signer public key: the public key of your signer (remember that this may be different than the address you are using to operate the pool, but this step is how you associate the two together)

 In the Definitions and Roles section in the previous document, we described how the pool operator and signer may be the same entity, but not necessarily have the same address.

-Your pool operator account, which you will use to conduct all of the stacking operations we have covered here
+Your pool operator account, which you will use to conduct all of the stacking operations we have covered here.

 Your signer account, which is what you used to set up your signer.
-This signer public key is what you will pass in to the above aggregation commit function, and is also the key you will use when generating your signer signature
+This signer public key is what you will pass in to the above aggregation commit function, and is also the key you will use when generating your signer signature.

 The PoX contract is designed to support rotating the signer key without needing your Stackers to un-stack and re-stack later.
 You cannot rotate a pool operator key without needing to wait for all delegated Stackers to un-stack and finally re-stack to the new pool operator address.